 revised entry from AJ Tuckson, 'Some Sepik River art from the collection', AGNSW Quarterly, vol 13, no 3, 1972, pg.
 671.

-Margaret Tuckson (Australia) (Author), Patricia May (Author), The traditional pottery of Papua New Guinea, Kensington, 1982.
+Margaret Tuckson and Patricia May, The traditional pottery of Papua New Guinea, 'East and West Sepik Provinces', pg.
+208-325, Kensington, 1982.
 General reference to Yaul pottery.
 See Fig. 9.63 for similar hearth stand with the addition of a bird.

-Pacific art: Private collection of Stephen Kellner, Hungry Horse Gallery, 21 Apr 1965 -.
+Pacific art: Private collection of Stephen Kellner, Hungry Horse Gallery, Paddington, 21 Apr 1965 -